 One Director is elected from each of three regions and serves a three-year term.
 The maximum any Director can serve is six years.

 Directors take part in all ROC USA Board meetings (usually held in Washington, D.C., three times per year) and the annual ROC Leadership Institute in June.
 Directors’ expenses for all these events are paid for by ROC USA.
 All that is required is a Director’s time and dedication.

 - Interested candidates submit a nomination form along with a 400-600 word biography and a photo.

 Note: Candidates must be nominated by their own ROC’s Board of Directors.

-- Each ROC in New England receives a ballot and candidate profiles of all nominees.
+- Each ROC in the East, Midwest and South Region receives a ballot and candidate profiles of all nominees.
 Every ROC Board gets one vote for the candidate to represent them.

 - The new ROC Association Director is announced after quorum is reached.

 Nominations forms are being sent to each ROC Board in mid-September.
 You can also download one below.